SteffenReith/caravel_spectrometer/README.md

 # Spectravel - Spectrometer on Caravel

-Spectravel consists of digital spectrometer generator designed in Chisel hardware design language.
+Spectravel consists of an instance produced by a digital spectrometer generator designed in Chisel hardware design language.
 Caravel is connected to the Spectravel via Wishbone to AXI4 bridge.
-Block diagram of the Spectravel is given below and detailed explanation can be found [here](https://github.com/milovanovic/caravel_spectrometer/tree/master/cargo)
+Block diagram of the Spectravel is given below and detailed explanation can be found inside [cargo](https://github.com/milovanovic/caravel_spectrometer/tree/master/cargo) directory.

 ![Global block scheme of the Spectravel](./cargo/doc/SpectrometerTest.svg)